qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_reports.rst

 In addition to nested subsections, subsections in a report can also be included consecutively.
-If we add a second subsection to the `Admin Level 1 group` for :guilabel:`Airports`, then our report will first list ALL the populated places for each state, followed by all the airports within that state, before proceeding to the next state.
-In this case our report would be structured like
+If we add a second subsection to the `Admin Level 1 group` for :guilabel:`Airports`, then (if the :guilabel:`Airports` layer has an attribute :guilabel:`adm1name` that can link it to the parent group) our report will first list ALL the populated places for each state, followed by all the airports within that state, before proceeding to the next state.
-this:
+In this case our report would be structured like this:

 .. figure:: img/report_consec.png
    :align: center